junh1024/Reaper-Surround/README.md

 - Not C++: JSFX is slow. +100%
 - Conditionals: checks do take up CPU. +10%
-- More buffers: the additional buffers for adjustable/reduced overlap. +5%
 - GUI: +10%
 - Functions: converting common snippets to functions in accordance with the [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) makes for neater & maintainable code, but adds a measurable CPU increase with languages like JSFX +15%

 **And?**

 Conclusion: performance or quality is roughly on par with commercial implementations, but not necessarily simultaneously as you may need to make adjustments which increase CPU.
 My FFT FX typically use 10-15% of a 3Ghz core.
 If you're exporting long projects on a laptop on power-save mode, they'll do fine.
 Latency is also higher at a default of 4096sa compared with a typical 2048sa.
 Performance is balanced with quality, and if you want choice, you have ample control over otherwise "internal" or "unimportant" decisions which commercial vendors decide for you.